sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 using Segerfeldt.EventStore.Source;
 using Segerfeldt.EventStore.Source.CommandAPI;

-// It is recommended to separate commands and entities in different namespaces
+// It is recommended to separate commands and entities in different assemblies, not just namespaces. using Domain;
-// (or even different assemblies). using Domain;
 namespace Commands;

 public record IncrementCounter(int amount);

-// Implement the ICommandHandler<> interface to declare a command handler.
+// Implement one of the ICommandHandler interfaces to declare a command handler.
 The
-// `ModifiesEntityAttribute` (or one of its companions) defines the signature
+// `ModifiesEntityAttribute` (and its subclasses) defines the path pattern and the
-// for a RESTful endpoint that executes the command.
+// verb/method for the command's HTTP endpoint.
 [ModifiesEntity("Counter")]
 public sealed class IncrementCounterCommandHandler : ICommandHandler<IncrementCounter>
 {